 In God Worship, especially in Hindu temple worship, it plays an important role.
-Every devotee who visits a temple, perform Namaste to the deity.
+Every devotee who visits a temple performs Namaste to the deity.
 In this case, he/she won’t express it in words.

-In all pooja mantra, the word Nama is included.
+In all pooja mantras, the word Nama is included.
 Below are some examples.